Skip to main content

 Lithium batteries can be fatal

-The festive period can typically see a rise in the number of small, button-shaped lithium cell batteries introduced to the home as they're contained in electronic items, including:
+The festive period can see a rise in the number of small, button-shaped lithium cell batteries in the home.

 • toys